johnpeart/johnpeart.github.io/src/posts/blogpost/2013-08-23-dissertation.md

 >
 > **Data 18**: Sentance, Oct 2010.

-> “I do worry that the MPC's credibility and commitment to the inflation target may already have been eroded by not adjusting policy settings soon enough […]”
+> “I do worry that the MPC’s credibility and commitment to the inflation target may already have been eroded by not adjusting policy settings soon enough […]”
 >
 > **Data 19**: Sentance, Apr 2011.